-Approved with more than 67% majority vote at the Virtual AGM from Limassol, Cyprus, in 2021.
+Approved with more than 67% majority vote at the CAA2024 AGM in Auckland, New Zealand, on 10 April 2024.

 The Constitution of Computer Applications and Quantitative Methods in Archaeology